LearnOnDemandSystems/docs/tms/tms-administrators/classes/classrooms-equipment/create-classroom-outside-org.md

-# How can I create a classroom that is outside my organization's physical location?
+# How do I create a classroom outside of my organization's physical location?

 > [!Alert] Please be aware that not all functionality covered in this article may be available to you.